Type of Lenders

 Are you thinking about securing a loan with a financing institution?
 You should know a few things, starting with building your credit report.

 A credit score is used to determine your ability to pay off debt.
-This is generally determined by checking multiple factors, such as your credit payment history, history of loans, and repayment, among others.
+This is generally determined by checking multiple factors, such as your credit payment history, history of loans, and repayment history.

 Outside the Philippines, credit scores usually are determined using a scale from 350 to 800.
 However, you can count on the Credit Information Corporation to collate your information and assess your credit score.
 Financing institutions usually use credit scores to determine your creditworthiness: your chances of paying your dues on time or defaulting on your loan.

-Having an outstanding balance higher than your credit limit won’t do your credit score any good.
-First, it’s a huge flag for overspending; it can signify that you tend to spend more than you should, which isn’t a good idea if you’re hoping to apply for an extra loan or credit card.
+Having an outstanding balance higher than your credit limit won’t improve your credit score.
+First, it’s a huge flag for overspending; it can signify spending more than you should, which isn’t a good idea if you’re hoping to apply for an extra loan or credit card.

 Second, it can also mean that you’re not paying all of your balance on time.
-Finally, reaching an amount higher than your credit limit can mean that you’re spending way more than you can pay off at a time, making your existing balance balloon past your credit limit.
+Finally, reaching an amount higher than your credit limit can mean you’re spending way more than you can pay off at once, making your existing balance balloon past your credit limit.

-Having bad credit can significantly reduce your chances of securing a loan, especially with banks.
-But, that doesn’t mean that you won’t be able to borrow loans if you have bad credit.
+Bad credit can significantly reduce your chances of securing a loan, especially with banks.
+But, that doesn’t mean you won’t be able to borrow loans if you have bad credit.

 If you truly want to secure a loan quickly, you can tap other platforms.
 For instance, quick loan providers online don’t usually check your credit history to provide you with a loan.
 Instead, some usually only require proof of identity and evidence that you’re earning monthly.
 Additionally, peer-to-peer lending platforms are another avenue to tap if you can’t apply with conventional banks.